chrisnoonan98675/site/xl-release/concept/active-active-first-beta.markdown

 * Any background tasks running on the node will be lost.

 ## Running stress tests

 ### Pre-requirements

-Test that are run on XL Release cluster setup aim to reproduce a more or less realistic load on a system.
+1. Test that are run on XL Release cluster setup aim to reproduce a more or less realistic load on a system.
 It tries to execute some dummy scripts on a remote host.
 To achive this, an SSH host must be set up in advance of running tests.
 A password authentication must be used.
 One can provide values for connection to SSH server as hostname, username and password via gradle parameters `-PsshHost`, `-PsshUser` and `-PsshPassword`.
+1. Configure a load balancer like [HAProxy](http://www.haproxy.org/) to distribute http requests do different node in cluster.

+### Running Tests

 To run a set of tests, follow these steps: